"You want to make sure that what you are seeing in your nails does not signal something bigger going on inside your

 When you reduce inflammation, your organs are going to function better, your immune system will grow stronger and as a result your body is going to be better able to heal itself and fend off conditions and diseases.
 As an extra bonus, you’re going to be stronger and have more beautiful and healthier looking nails.
 Remember theequation of health which is: Less Inflammation In + More Inflammation Out = Happier Healthier you.

 To keep inflammation at bay, eat a diet that is rich in dark leafy greens, fiber-rich fruits like blueberries, blackberries and lots of lean, healthy organic grass fed proteins, nuts, and healthy fats like ghee, olive oil, coconut oil and avocados.
 Avoid processed foods like refined sugars and anything fried.
-Also make sure to take your Smarter Curcumin.
+Also make sure to take Smarter Curcumin.
 This is the most active form of curcumin available, and it’s 250x more potent than regular curcumin.
 It includes the formula of AstraGin, a patented herbal complex that has been clinically shown to boost absorption of curcumin.
 It also contains ginger extract, which is a traditional bioenhancer that works in synergy with curcumin to enhance its effects.
-Thousands of studies show that turmeric and curcumin have significant anti-inflammatory benefits for joint health, heart health, brain health, digestive health, immune health, healthy aging and especially the health of your skin and nails.
+Thousands of studies show that turmeric and curcumin have significant inflammation-fighting benefits for joint health, heart health, brain health, digestive health, immune health, healthy aging and especially the health of your skin and nails.

 Get plenty of rest

 Give your body an opportunity to rest and heal.
-We need relaxation, and time for our bodies to restore and heal.
-You can do this by getting a good night sleep — seven to nine hours.
+We need relaxation, and time for our bodies to restore.
+You can do this by getting a good night's sleep — seven to nine hours.
 Take a restorative yoga class, sit and do some deep breathing, sigh and relax with some essential oils.
 All of this is going to help your body and mind unwind which will in turn reduce inflammation and help ward off disease.

 Get enough zinc and Iron